Walze/Miniframe/README.md

 ## Additional Information and Deployment

 To deploy a project you need to write your host name in _config.json_.
-You should also change your project inside of the same file.
+You should also change your project name inside of the same file.

 ```json
 {